 In 2007, Menasha Ridge Press published my guidebook on Los Angeles, the aptly titled Bicycling Los Angeles County.
 I think cycling in Southern California gets a bad rap; this was a great chance to show the incredible diversity in riding the area boasts.
 MRP indulged me and allowed me to include a half dozen different group rides that are among the diverse area’s jewels.
 But my greatest affection is for the routes in Malibu; the Santa Monica Mountains are like no place else I’ve ridden and the descents there will give you the skills to take on any paved road in the world.
 Los Angeles has something for everyone, and while it can be dangerous during rush hour, not all hours of the day are life threatening.

-Menasha Ridge Press has published my second book, which is a how-to guide for new roadies called The No-Drop Zone: Everything You Need To Know About the Peloton, Your Gear and Riding Strong; it was released in May.
+Menasha Ridge Press published my second book in 2011, which is a how-to guide for new roadies called The No-Drop Zone: Everything You Need To Know About the Peloton, Your Gear and Riding Strong; it was released in May.
 Writing The No-Drop Zone has been a more than 10-year odyssey for me that began with articles I wrote for beginners while at Bicycle Guide.
 Most how-to books for cycling either cover working on your bike or training.What makes The No-Drop Zone different is that it goes inside the mindset of a roadie and breaks down the sport to give any aspiring cyclist the skills to ride with a group.
 From why roadies shave their legs to how to hold your line, the sport is explained in clear terms.

 Chances are, though, if you’re reading this, you’ve been around the sport a while; I’ve included information for you, too.
 Because I wanted the book to serve as a fundamental reference text, it also includes information on what makes for a good fit, a primer on frame material and an explanation of how frame geometry determines the character of a bike as you ride it down the road.
 My teachers in this sport were many, and they were thorough; if you have any nagging questions, I’m willing to bet The No-Drop Zone answers them.
 You can order it from Amazon, Barnes and Noble or Powell’s Books, but I’d love it if you asked your local shop to carry it.
 They deserve the business.